 1. ChiaoGoo Red Lace Circular Knitting Needles

 I adore these circular knitting needles.
 I’ve used them for my sock projects and shawls.
 The red nylon covered multi-strand stainless steel cable is fabulous to work with.
-It is very flexible and doesn’t kink.
-They are an excellent investment.
+It’s very flexible and doesn’t kink.

 Materials: Needles are made of stainless steel.
 The bright red is made of highly flexible, multi-strand, nylon-coated steel cable.